 Alan Paul & Andy Aledort

-Texas Flood will provide the unadulterated facts about Stevie Ray Vaughan from those who knew him best and were with him throughout every stage of his life and career: his brother Jimmie, his Double Trouble bandmates Tommy Shannon, Chris Layton and Reese Wynans, and many other friends, lovers, family members, fellow musicians, crew members and managers.
-The book also includes insights from Vaughan himself; Aledort interviewed him four times.
+It provides the unadulterated facts about Stevie Ray Vaughan from those who knew him best and were with him throughout every stage of his life and career - his brother Jimmie, his Double Trouble bandmates Tommy Shannon, Chris Layton and Reese Wynans, and many other friends, lovers, family members, fellow musicians, crew members and managers.
+The book also includes insights from Stevie himself taken from Aledort's interviews.

 All material in the book comes from first hand interviews by the authors.
 Paul and Aledort interviewed over 100 people, including Vaughan guitar heroes like Buddy Guy, B.B.
 King and Eric Clapton and peers like Billy Gibbons, Joe Perry, Eric Johnson and Warren Haynes.
 Texas Flood also includes over 170 photos, many never before seen from the private collections of the Vaughan family, Layton and Shannon.